 Proper voltage to the air conditioner is critical.
 A voltmeter check may find voltage much lower at a campground shoreline outlet than the needed 110 to 120 volts.
-Your air conditioner may not function if the current drops below 105 volts.
 Low voltage is usually associated with older or poorly maintained trailer parks.
 Parking your trailer so the power cord can be plugged into a receptacle close to the fuse or circuit breaker box can alleviate low voltage problems.
 Avoid extension cords and adapters whenever possible.
 If an extension cord must be used, it should be as short and heavy as possible to provide the most current.